linusdong/HelloWorld/README.md

 # How to make the project running
 This is the guide for first time user.
-Other documentation please click here <https://github.com/ReadmeSystemsInc/readmesys/tree/master/documents>
+Other documentation please click [Resize] (https://github.com/ReadmeSystemsInc/readmesys/tree/master/documents "here")

 ## Prerequisite (Jan 31st, 2014)
 	* Git 1.8.1.x